patrickmmartin/2.8284271247461900976033774484194/article.md

 For _discussion points_ see also related to the Householder methods [wikipedia_householder_methods]

 ### Newton Raphson With a closed form identity for the gradient
-Now, some may know that there is a very simple result `d(x^2)/x = 2x` and hence plugging in the closed form result for dy/dx, we can skip some typing to yield this.
+Now, some may know that there is a very simple result `d(x^2)/x = 2x` for the gradient that is needed for Newton Raphson and hence plugging in the closed form result for dy/dx, we can skip some typing to yield this.

 	```c++
 	double my_sqrt_newtonraphson(double val) {